onin-engineering/legal-agreements/privacy-policy.md

 * Usage data including information about your visit, including the website that referred you to our website (if applicable), the path that you take through and from our website (including date and time); pages that you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page.
 * Marketing and communications data including preferences in receiving marketing from us and communication preferences.
 * Aggregated data such as technical and analytical data.
 Aggregated data may be derived from your information but is not considered ‘personal data’ in law as it does not reveal your identity.
 However, if we combine or connect such data with your information so that it can directly or indirectly identify you, we will apply this policy to such combined data.
+* Subscription information.

 ## How we collect your information

 We use different methods to collect data including through:

 * Information you provide to us directly.
+* Information provided by the store where you downloaded the **OurCal** app.
 * Automated technologies or interactions.
 This may include information about your use of our services, how you interact with other users, information about your device, troubleshooting and diagnostic information.
 * Third parties and publicly available sources.
 We may receive personal data from various third parties such as:
     * technical data from analytics and crash reporting providers